tmilne5/Trust-the-Critics/README.md

 ### WGAN generation
 For completeness we include the code that was used to obtain the WGAN FID statistics in Table 3 of the paper, which includes the wgan_gp.py and wgan_gp_eval.py scripts.
-The former train a WGAN with the InfoGAN architecture on the dataset specified by the 'target' argument, saving generator model dictionaries along the way.
-The latter evaluates the performance of the generator with the different model dictionaries saved by wgan_gp.py.
+The former train a WGAN with the InfoGAN architecture on the dataset specified by the 'target' argument, saving generator model dictionaries in the folder specified by 'temp_dir' at ten equally spaced stages in training.
+The latter evaluates the performance of the generator with the different model dictionaries in 'temp_dir'.

+The necessary arguments to run wgan_gp.py are:
+* 'target' : The name of the dataset to generate (can be either 'mnist', 'fashion' or 'cifar10').
+* 'data' : Folder where the dataset is located.
+* 'temp_dir' : Folder where the model dictionaries are saved.

+Once wgan_gp.py has run, wgan_gp_eval.py should be called with the same arguments for 'target', 'data' and 'temp_dir', and setting the 'model' argument to 'infogan'.
+If evaluating FID, the 'temp_dir' folder needs to contain the test data from the target dataset saved as individual files.
+For instance, this folder could contain files of the form '00001.jpg', '00002.jpg', etc. (although extensions other than .jpg can be used).